The fact that sometimes your brain gets tired is undeniable.

-- Set yourself to work: make ten calm inhalations and exhalations.
+- Set yourself to work: be mindful of your breathing and make ten calm inhalations and exhalations.

 - Count out loud from 1 to 100, and in reverse order.

-- Imagine a circle of pink or green color, then turn it into a ball, and after it – into a tetrahedron, cube, and trapeze.
+- Imagine a circle of pink or green color, then turn it into a ball, and after it, imagine a tetrahedron, cube, and trapeze.

 - Come up with one word for each of the letters of the alphabet in order.
-The word must be rarely used.
+The word must be a rarely used one.
 For example, from asphyxia to zoochemistry.

-- Imagine yourself in detail where and how you are sitting now, what you are wearing, what facial expression you have.
+- Visualize yourself in detail as if you were looking at yourself from a distance.
+Visualize where and how you are sitting now, what you are wearing, what facial expression you are having right now.

-- Now remember any recollection in detail – a view of your country house, the clothes you were wearing at your sister’s wedding, your workplace, etc.
+- Now, pick a memory and focus on it, trying to recall it in detail.
+It could be a view of your country house, the clothes you were wearing at your sister’s wedding, your workplace, etc.

 - Take a short text (2-3 paragraphs) and read it back to front.

-Following some of these simple exercises, you will give your brain a good workout and make it easier to start the activities that require your attention.
+Following some of these simple brain warm-up exercises, you will give your brain a good workout and make it easier for yourself to start the activities that require your attention, concentration, and productivity.